WIttyJudge/dotfiles/readme.md

 ## Setup

-Everything for you need to do is just to execute the setup script.
+Everything you need to do is just to execute the setup script.
-It only loop thought the all config files and symlink them.
+It only loops through all the config files and symlinks them.

 ```bash
 ~/dotfiles